Caloric Deficit

 Consuming fewer calories than your body burns, which is required for fat loss.
 A caloric deficit occurs when you eat fewer calories than your Total Daily Energy Expenditure (TDEE).
 This forces your body to use stored energy (primarily body fat) to make up the difference.

-How do I track caloric deficit?
+How do I track caloric deficit in practice?

 Put Caloric Deficit Into Practice